SSBMTonberry/f2src/README.md

 ```
 All files are generated as variables with a '_' prefix, to make sure the variable is generated
 safely.
 If you however have weird letters in the file name, chances are the variable names get
 weird as a result.
-Common characters that are not compatible with variable names or namespaces,
+However, common characters that are not compatible with variable names or namespaces,
-like ' '(space), '-' AND '.'
+like ' '(space), '-' AND '.' are replaced with a '_' automatically when generating.
 ```

 ## The blacklist